Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 problems.
 Before moving to Canada, I completed my PhD in the Gravity Group

-within Applied Mathematics at the University of Southampton, United Kingdom, under the supervision
+within Applied Mathematics at the University of Southampton, UK, under the supervision

 of Nils Andersson.
 Moreover,

-I have received a physics Diplom (MPhys) from the Eberhard Karls Universität Tübingen, Germany,
+I have a physics Diplom (MPhys) from the Eberhard Karls Universität Tübingen, Germany,

 where I was part of the